FROZEN160/RNA-Family/README.md

 matplotlib                   3.5.2

 ## User Guide
-We have already uploaded the dataset and code used to this link.
 You just need to change the data reading address in the code to apply it.

 ## Personal Email Address
 If you have any questions regarding the paper, you can contact us by sending an email to "frozen@mail.dlut.edu.cn".